abid7867/TuneHub/README.md

 2. Navigate to the project directory: `cd tune-hub`
 3. Install dependencies: `npm install` (for frontend) and `mvn install` (for backend)
 4. Configure the database: Update `application.properties` with your MySQL database credentials.
-5. Run the application: `mvn spring-boot:run` for the backend and `npm start` for the frontend.
+5. Run the application: `mvn spring-boot: run` for the backend and `npm start` for the frontend.

-## Usage

-Provide usage examples, screenshots, or gifs to showcase the application in action.

 ## License